Lucas Debargue: Early life and education

 Lucas Debargue was born in Paris, France, on 23 October 1990.
 He grew up in a family of non-musicians in Compiègne.
-His parents work in the medical field; his mother is a nurse and his father is a physiotherapist.
-He took his first piano lessons at the music school in Compiègne at the age of 10 with teacher Christine Muenier.
+His parents work in the medical field; his mother is a nurse and his father is a physiotherapist He took his first piano lessons at the music school in Compiègne at the age of 10 with teacher Christine Muenier.

 He stopped his piano studies at age 15, as he became more interested in literature.
-At 17, he moved to Paris to study for a degree in arts and literature at Paris Diderot University, and stopped playing the piano for three years.
+At 17, he moved to Paris to study for a degree in arts and literature at Paris Diderot University and graduated it with a Licence degree.

-In 2010, he was asked to play at the Fête de la Musique festival in Compiègne, and this marked his return to the keyboard.
-When he met the piano teacher Rena Shereshevskaya, who invited him to study with her at the École Normale de Musique de Paris, he decided to become a professional musician and prepare for competitions, and graduated under her direction in 2016 with the school's highest recognition, the Prix Cortot.
+In 2010, he was invited to perform at the Fête de la Musique festival in Compiègne, and this marked his return to the piano.
+When he met the piano teacher Rena Shereshevskaya who invited him to study with her at the École Normale de Musique de Paris, he joined in year 2012.
+During this period he decided to become a professional musician.
+Soon after they started to prepare for competitions which met with success at the Tchaikovsky Competition.
+Lucas Debargue graduated under direction of Rena Shereshevskaya in 2016 with the school's highest recognition, the Prix Cortot.

 Career

-In 2015, Debargue was invited to the XV International Tchaikovsky Competition.
+In 2015, Debargue was selected to participate in the XV International Tchaikovsky Competition.
 Arriving there completely unknown, his very individual performances caused furore and attracted attention.
 The second round was the breakthrough where his expressive performance and unexpected program – the little-played Nikolai Medtner Sonata No. 1 in F Minor and Maurice Ravel "Gaspard de la Nuit" was particularly impressive.
 Debargue was awarded fourth prize at the XV International Tchaikovsky Competition and received the special prize of Moscow music critics.

 After his success, Debargue started his career quickly.
-In 2015 Debargue signed with Sony Classical In current time he is AMC - Artists Management Company artist with general manager Franco Panozzo and collaborates with Primavera Consulting.
+In 2015 Debargue signed with Sony Classical.
+In current time he is AMC - Artists Management Company artist with general manager Franco Panozzo and collaborates with Primavera Consulting.

-He is performing in concert halls like Philharmonie de Paris, Carnegie Hall in New York, Wigmore Hall in London. the Theatre des Champs Elysées, Louis Vuitton Fondation in Paris, the Concertgebouw in Amsterdam, Musikverein Vienna, Konzerthaus Vienna, the Prinzregententheater in Munich, Elbphilharmonie in Hamburg, the Berlin Philharmonie, Suntory Hall in Tokyo, Beijing National Centre for the Performing Arts, Shanghai Oriental Art Center, Wuhan Qintai Concert Hall, Calouste Gulbenkian Foundation in Lisbon, Victoria Hall in Geneva, Tonhalle in Zürich, L'Auditori in Barcelona, MüPa Budapest, the Konserthuset in Stockholm, National Philharmonic Warsaw, Odessa Philharmonic, Great Hall of the Moscow Conservatory, the Tchaikovsky Concert Hall in Moscow, the Mariinsky Theatre Concert Hall, the St Petersburg Philharmonic Hall, Zaryadye Concert Hall and many others.
-He is a regular artist at the festivals such as Verbier festival, Tsinandali festival, Festival de La Roque-d'Anthéron and Festival de Pâques d'Aix-en-Provence.
+He is performing in concert halls like Philharmonie de Paris, Carnegie Hall in New York, Wigmore Hall in London, Theatre des Champs Elysées, Louis Vuitton Fondation in Paris, the Concertgebouw in Amsterdam, Musikverein Vienna, Konzerthaus Vienna, the Prinzregententheater in Munich, Elbphilharmonie in Hamburg, the Berlin Philharmonie, Suntory Hall in Tokyo, Beijing National Centre for the Performing Arts, Shanghai Oriental Art Center, Wuhan Qintai Concert Hall, Calouste Gulbenkian Foundation in Lisbon, Victoria Hall in Geneva, Tonhalle in Zürich, L'Auditori in Barcelona, MüPa Budapest, the Konserthuset in Stockholm, National Philharmonic Warsaw, Odessa Philharmonic, Great Hall of the Moscow Conservatory, the Tchaikovsky Concert Hall in Moscow, the Mariinsky Theatre Concert Hall, the St Petersburg Philharmonic Hall, Zaryadye Concert Hall and many others.
+He is a regular artist at the festivals such as Verbier festival, Tsinandali festival, Festival de La Roque-d'Anthéron Festival de Pâques d'Aix-en-Provence.